kanjieater/SubPlz/readme.md

 Alternatively you can use the flag `--rerun` to ignore these files.
 If you want to prevent them from being created, you can run the tool with `--no-rerun-files`.

+# Respect Transcript Grouping
+By default, the `sync` command will trust the original transcript and group lines based on it.
+If you want to allow the tool to break lines up into smaller chunks, you can use this flag. `--no-respect-grouping`

 # Split m4b by chapter
 `./split.sh "/mnt/d/Editing/Audiobooks/かがみの孤城/"`